Modified Version 2-16-2026

 Yahweh had for his counterpart Asherah, and Apollo (Bēl, Adonis), or generally the Sun-gods had mirrored Sun goddesses, e.g., Minerva, or Athēna who all also represented the principle of Wisdom and Intelligence.

 Essentially, for the ancients, every god was the one living and unique god.
-It couldn’t be reinterpreted into the later developed monotheistic scheme, which is a modification, concealing its paradox and history.
+It couldn’t be reinterpreted into the later developed monotheistic scheme, which is a modification subsuming the characteristics of other Mesopotamian gods, and conceals its paradox and history.
 Apollo is merely Bēl the sun-god again in Mesopotamia, Phoenicia, and Palestine, guised in another myth in Greece and Rome as Pol-lux, the light and son of Zeus.

 Bēl, the fiery Sun is the devouring physical luminary and the hidden Sun.
 In India, hence he is also Shiva, the destroyer (destructive aspect of one Force under a triune), and Adon (Adonai, Lord).
 God is hence, light and darkness, the one who “makes weal and woe,” creator, destroyer, and preserver, broadly speaking — LIFE as the Mandaeans call their Highest God.